Randal Grichuk Player Props: Rockies vs. Giants

 Randal Grichuk At The Plate

-- Grichuk is hitting .289 with 16 doubles, a triple, four home runs and 16 walks.
+- Grichuk is batting .294 with 18 doubles, a triple, four home runs and 17 walks.

-- In 71.2% of his 52 games this season, Grichuk has picked up at least one hit.
-He's also had 17 multi-hit games.

-- He has scored in 46.2% of his games this year, with more than one run scored in 11.5%.
+- He has scored in 47.2% of his games this season, with more than one run scored in 11.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.